adrelanos/aeternity-wiki/Idea-Box.md

 ***

 ## Supply Chain Management

+The supply chain management can be trusted to a smart-contract that is constantly interfacing with the Oracle on æternity.
+The demand for any product can be fed to the smart-contract through the Oracle.
+That will trigger the contract to send procurement orders to suppliers, and raw materials providers, taking into consideration the normal delays of each item in the procurement process.
+In the mean time, the smart-contract's information being fed through the Oracle can be regulated to increase or decrease the quantity of the orders in-real time, thus eliminating waste of material/overstocking of storage facilities.

 High-level concept of Supply Chain Management (SCM) automation with Smart Contracts, Prediction Markets, and Oracles.
 ![SCM automation (high level)](http://i67.tinypic.com/1112pw4.png)

 ## Prediction Markets
 > Prediction Markets (created with Oracles) are one of the most anticipated use cases for blockchains.
 They can make possible the harnessing of the wisdom of the crowds in a decentralized and transparent manner for the first time.